Disjoint Tours and the Price of Diversity: Proofs of Section

-Corollary \ref{corollary:1.new} holds for the case of two disjoint even-depth tours.
-Consider now a pair $(T_1, T_2)$ of disjoint tours in $G$ such that $T_1$ is an even-depth tour and $T_2$ is an odd-depth tour.
+Claim \ref{corollary:1.new} holds for the case of two disjoint even-depth tours.
+Consider now a pair of disjoint tours, where one is an even-depth tour and the other is an odd-depth tour.
 We make the following claim.